Zunayed-Mahfuz/React-App-Project/README.md

 in each category.
 However, at a minimum, you should aim to achieve "Performing" in every category.

-### Hard Requirements <!-- omit in toc -->

-The following requirements **_must_** be met in order for the project to be considered complete:

-- The project is deployed to GitHub Pages or a custom domain
-- The application renders in the browser and runs without errors
-- The repo has a README that adequately documents the project

 ### Incomplete Projects <!-- omit in toc -->

-Incomplete projects will be giving a 1 week extension. **Note that you are allowed one extension on only one of the four projects.**
+Incomplete projects will be giving a 3 day/weekend extension. **Note that you are allowed only one extension for any project.
+Use it wisely.**

 <br>

 # PLAGIARISM

 Remember.
 We have a **zero tolerance policy** towards plagiarism.
-More on our plagiarism policy can be found in our course wiki's [plagiarism page](https://github.com/mishakessler/course-template/blob/master/guidelines/Guidelines_Plagiarism.md).
+More on our plagiarism policy can be found in our course wiki's [plagiarism policy page](https://git.generalassemb.ly/sei-nyc-supernovas/class-info/blob/master/policies/plagiarism.md).